 Applicants with a bachelor's degree in a discipline other than engineering shall have completed coursework in calculus, differential equations, have one year of classical physics, and must select and complete undergraduate coursework from one of four undergraduate disciplines.
-These undergraduate engineering courses may be taken prior to graduate admission, or concurrently if the student has full admission or provisional admission, and is enrolled for at least 9 graduate credits.
+These undergraduate engineering courses may be taken prior to graduate admission, or concurrently if the student has full admission, and is enrolled for at least 9 oraduate credits.

+sion of provisio Jial autilission , and is enfolied for at least 9 graduate credits.

 4300:306 Theory of Structures 3

 4300:313 Soil Mechanics 3

 4600:310 Fluid Mechanics 3

 4300:323 Water Supply and Wastewater Disposal 4

 4300:341 Hydraulics 3

 4300:361 Transportation Engineering 3

 4300:401 Steel Design 3

 4300:403 Reinforced Concrete Design 3

 Total 25